SupremeCommanderMaps/SurvivalVersus/README.md

 * Added Spawn Delay option
 * Added option that allows turning Aggression Tracking off
-* Fixed the MML restriction option
+* Fixed the MML restriction option (it did not show up in the lobby)
-* Fixed the T3 Mobile Arty restriction option
+* Fixed the T3 Mobile Arty restriction option (it did not show up in the lobby)
-* Fixed the Sniper Bot restriction option
+* Fixed the Sniper Bot restriction option (it did not show up in the lobby)

 **Paragon Wars mode**